massivebird/neocities-site/content/blog/you-should-use-github.md

 ### Issues (as in the feature)

 GitHub Issues is a project planning feature available on all repos.
 Within Issues, users can create posts to request features, report bugs, and more.
+Issues works so well because it is right there in your project repository.

 When a post has been resolved — for example, when a bug has been fixed — the post can be flagged as "Closed," reorganizing it separately from unresolved "Open" issues.

-Issues is a great place to declare and manage short-term and long-term project goals.
-Even for small projects, Issues helps me maintain a list of areas to improve on.
-Issues also decouples project objectives from your source code, which eliminates "TODO" comment clutter.
+I love using Issues to manage short-term and long-term project goals, even for small projects.
+Issues also decouples project objectives from source code, which eliminates "TODO" comment clutter.

 You can read more about GitHub Issues [here](https://github.com/features/issues).